iankorf/apple/README.md

 This repo chronicles my rediscovery of programming on the Apple //e.

-## Emulation ##
+## Emulation Programming ##

-Virtual ][ for Mac is very good.
-The Windows that work I didn't like.
-There is a Pi that I might look into: https://github.com/FZBunny/applepi.

-It's easy to develop using modern editing software and then paste the listing into Virtual ][.
-Development on the Apple //e would be painful.
-Just need to find out how to get my software onto Apple disks.
-Maybe I can pay someone to do this for me?
+`Virtual ][` for Mac is very good and so much better than the half-dozen of the others I tried.
+Happy to support the developer.
+Programming in the actual emulator is painful even with the best editors of the day.
+I find it much better to write in BBedit and copy-paste into `Virtual ][`.

 ## Projects ##

+Personal projects

 + LIFE - Conway's game of LIFE in 100% pure Applesoft
++ PLIFE - PEEK/POKE version
++ ALIFE - AAA version
++ BLIFE - Binary version

+Stuff from elsewhere

 + BLE2 - BASIC line editor from Compute! magazine

-## Programming ##
+## Live Programming ##

+There are several editing programs that I could use.
+However, maybe it's better to send my virtual disks to someone to make physical copies.

 + BASIC
 	+ BLE2 - BASIC Line Editor 2 - meh